Information provided includes course descriptions by subject only.

 160-105 Medical Editing and the Electronic Medical Record

 The emphasis of this course is on the creation and editing of medically oriented documents.
 The AHDI Book of Style will be used during a module that will include an introduction to transcription.
 Analysis and summarization of medical records will be covered.
-Students will edit speech recognition files and learn to take meeting minutes through role playing scenarios.
+Students will edit speech recognition files and transcribe dictated recordings.
 Work will be done to improve keyboard speed and accuracy through the use of timed writings.

 160-109 Medical Office Administration